 Students will plant kale, radishes and other fall crops.

 We will harvest and eat some of the things growing on the farm.

 Spanish objectives: This week we will be reinforcing color words, names of the seasons, increasing vocabulary and working on sentence structure.

-Week 2: October 23 and 25 Art From Nature - Arte en la Naturaleza
+Week 2: October 23 Art From Nature - Arte en la Naturaleza

 The class will spend time in our forested area.